-As disciples of Christ, we are inspired by the Gospel, nourished by the Eucharist, dedicated to service and committed to living each day for the greater glory of God.
+As disciples of Christ, we proclaim the Gospel, celebrate the Eucharist, serve others, and journey together for the greater glory of God.

 Stewardship is our grateful response to God’s goodness and the gifts he bestows.
 We embrace this way of life as our opportunity to serve Christ in the world by cultivating and sharing those gifts for the betterment of others.

 We live with joy and gratitude for the blessings we have received, and we look for ways to share those blessings.
 No longer do we view time and material goods as “our own,” but “ours to share.”
 Through lives of prayer and service, we discern God’s call and respond with joy.

 - Evangelize and witness to the Gospel

 - Teach the faith – formally or informally